Emily takes an interest in piercings. Otherwise, she's a girl trying to help the world.

-Understand The Risks First
+Understand the Risks of Body Piercing First

 - Infections caused by bacteria getting into the puncture of the piercing can happen later, even after the piercing has healed.
 Prevent this by cleaning your piercing and area at least twice a day.

-- If the studio uses a piercing gun to do body piercings, LEAVE!
-Piercing guns cannot be sterilized and should NOT be used for body piercing.
+- If the studio uses a piercing gun to do body piercings, leave!
+Piercing guns cannot be sterilized and should not be used for body piercing.

-- Bleeding may happen from the piercing.
+- Bleeding may result from the piercing.

 Navel (Belly Button)

 9 months - 1 year

 Listed above are the average times for piercings to heal.
 However, some may take longer to heal for various reasons:

 - An ear cartilage piercing can take up to a year because of the pressure placed on it while you're sleeping.